lsancer1/data-viz-challenge-2024/Lucas_Notes.md

 #### List of bugs in the Air Quality tab for now

-- Raw data view text is not changing when selecting AQI data
+- Raw data view text on the right column is not changing when selecting AQI data
 - Names of menu options are only in English (January, Dust and so on)
 - Forecast not working because token needs to be added  :heavy_check_mark:
 - Get data not displaying anything